-If the Immigration Division member decides you are inadmissible, then you will be issued a removal order.
-If you are being held in detention, then the member may stay your detention until your removal.
+If the Immigration Division member decides that you are inadmissible, you will be issued a removal order.
+If you are being held in detention, then the member may continue your detention until your removal.

 Has your Canadian immigration application been rejected?
 Have you been refused entry to Canada or is it much worse?

 Treated unfairly by the Canada Border Services Agency (CBSA) or the Immigration, Refugees and Citizenship Canada (IRCC), by a tribunal or by an immigration officer?